 |Major Groups > Gilled Mushrooms > Pale-Spored > Lepiotoid Mushrooms > Lepiota xanthophylla|

 This is a distinctive lepiotoid mushroom with yellow gills and small brown scales on its yellowish cap.
-It is a woodland European species, and its distribution in North America is uncertain, although it may be limited to urban settings in the southeastern United States, where it appears to have been introduced with woodchips.
+It is a woodland European species, and its distribution in North America is uncertain, although it may be limited to urban settings in the southeastern and lower Midwestern United States, where it appears to have been introduced with woodchips.

 Lepiota xanthophylla is very similar to Lepiota elaiophylla, but the latter species has olive shades in its fresh cap and gills, brownish gills when dried for the herbarium, and is known only from greenhouses in Europe.
 The two species also differ microscopically, in the structure of the pileipellis; Lepiota xanthophylla has a layer of club-shaped, shorter cells along with longer, skinnier cells; Lepiota elaiophylla has only the long, skinny cells.